Benson Lock: History

 The history of the weir can be traced back into the late 14th century when there was a mill at "Bensington".
 The mill island and stream are on the Benson side downstream of the lock although the mill itself is long gone.
 There was also a flash lock, although the first definite reference to this is in 1746.
 The pound lock was built of oak in 1788 and it is noted that, uniquely for this lock, "Low Country men" were employed at a higher than average wage.
 Thacker conjectures that these were Dutch specialists.
 The lock was rebuilt of masonry in 1870.
 Originally the lock was attended (or not - according to some accounts) by the miller, but there is reference to a (deserted) lock house in 1865.
 The present lock keeper's house dates from 1913.

 Access to and across the lock

 The lock is a short distance from the village of Benson and can be reached across the weir.
-The weir is currently closed for refurbishment until 2025.
+The weir was recently closed for refurbishment but reopened in April 2026.